Towards Tsallis Fully Probabilistic Design: Mathematical Preliminaries

 Sets are in {\em calligraphic} and vectors in {\bf bold}.
 A random variable is denoted by $\bv{V}$ and its realization is $\bv{v}$.
-We denote the \textit{probability mass function} (pmf, for discrete variables) or \textit{probability density function} (pdf, for continuous variables) of $\bv{V}$ by $p(\bv{v})$ and we let $\sD$ be the convex subset of pdfs/pmfs, that is for an implied domain $\R^d$, $\sD:=\{p\in L^1(\R^d),\, \|p\|_1=1\}$.
+We denote the \textit{probability mass function} (pmf, for discrete variables) or \textit{probability density function} (pdf, for continuous variables) of $\bv{V}$ by $p(\bv{v})$ and we let $\sD$ be the convex subset of pdfs/pmfs, that is for an implied domain $\R^d$, $\sD:=\{p\in L^1(\R^d),\,\|p\|_{L^1(\R^d)}=1,\, p(\bv{v})\ge 0 \,\forall \bv{v}\in\R^d\}$.
 Whenever we take integrals we always assume that they exist.
 The expectation of a function $\bv{h}(\cdot)$ of $\bv{V}$ is denoted $\E_{{p}}[\mathbf{h}(\bv{V})]:=\int_{\bv{v}}\bv{h}(\bv{v})p(\mathbf{v})$, where the integral is over the support of $p(\bv{v})$; whenever it is clear from the context, we omit the subscript in the integral.
 The {joint} pdf of $\bv{V}_1$ and $\bv{V}_2$ is denoted by $p(\bv{v}_1,\bv{v}_2)$ and the {conditional} pmf/pdf of $\bv{V}_1$ with respect to (w.r.t.) $\bv{V}_2$ is $p\left( \bv{v}_1\mid \bv{v}_2 \right)$.
 Countable sets are denoted by $\lbrace w_k \rbrace_{k_1:k_n}$, where $w_k$ is the generic set element, $k_1$ ($k_n$) is the index of the first (last) element and $k_1:k_n$ is the set of consecutive integers between (including) $k_1$ and $k_n$.
 Also, functionals are denoted by capital calligraphic characters with arguments within curly brackets.
 Standard finite indexing notation will be used in the form $[N]:=\{1,2,3,\cdots,N\}$.

-\subsection{Tsallis Divergence: Definition and Basic Properties}
+\subsection{Tsallis Divergence: definition and basic properties}

-To state our decision problem, we make use of Tsallis Divergence (\TsD).
-In doing so, we use the definition from \cite{wang2021variational}, which is stated for continuous random variables.
-To this aim, we first define a parametric deformation of the fundamental operations of the KL Divergence:
+To formulate T-FPD, we make use of Tsallis Divergence (\TsD).
+We use the definition from \cite{wang2021variational}, which is stated for continuous random variables.
+We first define a parametric deformation of the logarithm and exponential: